What Teddy Bears Call Vagrancy

 Based on Alfred Stephen's What Is Called Vagrancy.
 When this painting was made, vagrancy was a crime in France, punishable by imprisonment, and there were no protections for housing or employment, so this scene was tragically frequent: a single mother, recently ﬁred, would be evicted, and she and her children would be dragged to prison.
 It was painted during the turbulent youth of the industrial revolution and at a time when the spirit of democracy in France was very much alive (in some interpretations, the rich woman the policeman is gesturing at is trying to intervene), and it caused a stir.
 Apparently when Napoleon III saw it, he declared that such a scene should never happen again: henceforth vagrants would be carried away in closed carriages.

-The limited edition print is from an edition of 100, and is 12"x9".
-The poster print is an edition of 10, and is 24"x18".
-Both are archival pigment prints on 300gsm hot press paper.
+The limited edition print is from an edition of 100, and is a 12"x9" archival pigment print on 300gsm hot press paper.